alouiseq/aesthenics/README.md

 # aesthenics
-A fun way to calisthenics
+A fun way to calisthenics.

+A mobile app that aids in your calisthenics journey.